 No custom code: Your application only needs to talk to Okta, and Okta does the rest.

 One protocol: Your application uses OpenID Connect to talk to Okta.
 Okta handles whatever protocols the other Identity Providers use, and this is transparent to your application.

 Single user store: All users are stored in Okta.
-You can capture the profile attributes from an Identity Provider user and store those attributes in Okta's Universal Directory.
+You can capture the profile attributes from an Identity Provider user and store those attributes in the Okta Universal Directory.

-Profile sync: If a user updates their profile at the Identity Provider, those changes can be reflected inside Okta the next time that they use the provider to sign in.
+Profile sync: If a user updates their profile at the Identity Provider, those changes appear in Okta the next time they use the provider to sign in.